-Shvil Parot HaChalav is a dairy farm in Bethlehem of Galilee.
-They also offer behind-the-scenes tours, and today we will join one.
+Shvil Parot HaChalav is a dairy farm in Bethlehem of Galilee that offers behind-the-scenes tours for families.

 Table of Contents